Jambo-Dev/frontend_craft_project/README.md

 If you are not as familiar with Angular you may choose to do the project with a different framework, however you will have to do all the leg work setting up that framework.
 Keep in mind Angular is the main framework we work with.

+## Expectations

+We are wanting you to spend no more than 4 hours, and do not expect 100% completion.

+When submitting please include a brief overview of your approach and priorities (bullet point is great).

 ## Design Mockup
 ![alt text](https://github.com/Jambo-Dev/frontend_craft_project/blob/main/Contact%20Profile.png)